docs

 Even a well-matched ERA will produce lines that should not auto-post.
 The categories that need human review before the ledger sees them:

 Write-off variance over tolerance.
-When CO-45 adjustments match the expected contractual rate within a small tolerance (typically a few dollars), auto-posting is appropriate.
-When the variance is larger — paid amount is materially lower than the contracted rate for that CPT code and payer — the line is a candidate for underpayment investigation rather than immediate write-off.
-The tolerance threshold is a business decision, not a technical one, and it should be configurable per payer.
-A billing company that writes off CO-45 adjustments without checking against the loaded fee schedule will systematically under-recover on contract underpayments.
-See the medical billing software FAQ for more on underpayment detection at posting time.
+When a CO-45 adjustment matches the expected contractual rate within a small tolerance (typically a few dollars), auto-posting is fine.
+When the paid amount is materially below the contracted rate for that CPT code and payer, the line is an underpayment candidate, not an immediate write-off.
+The tolerance threshold is a business decision, configurable per payer.
+A billing company that writes off CO-45 adjustments without checking the loaded fee schedule under-recovers on contract underpayments.
+See the medical billing software FAQ for underpayment detection at posting time.

 Secondary not yet posted.
-When a CLP record shows a claim status that indicates this is a secondary payer ERA, but the primary payment has not yet posted in the billing system, the secondary ERA line cannot be verified without the primary posting context.
-The right behavior is to hold the line and notify the user, not to post it against an incomplete ledger entry.
+When a CLP record indicates a secondary-payer ERA but the primary payment has not posted yet, the secondary line cannot be verified without the primary posting context.
+Hold the line and notify the user rather than posting against an incomplete ledger entry.

 Recoupment lines.
-Any WO or FB PLB entry that appears without an identifiable reference claim should be held for human review.
-Recoupments applied to the wrong original claim create ledger distortions that are painful to unwind.
-The review step is: identify the original claim from the payer reference number, confirm the recoupment amount against the original payment, apply the WO to the original claim entry, and document the recovery reason.
+Any WO or FB PLB entry without an identifiable reference claim should be held for review.
+A recoupment applied to the wrong original claim creates ledger distortions that are painful to unwind.
+The review step: identify the original claim from the payer reference number, confirm the recoupment amount against the original payment, apply the WO to that claim entry, and document the recovery reason.

 PLB adjustments with no matching claim.
-PLB entries by definition do not attach to a specific CLP claim record.
-A posting system that cannot account for PLB in the ledger will leave the BPR reconciliation permanently unbalanced.
-The appropriate behavior is to surface each PLB entry as a named exception — with the PLB reason code, reference number if present, and dollar amount — and route it to the appropriate ledger bucket (interest income, overpayment recovery, tax withholding, etc.) after human confirmation.
+PLB entries do not attach to a specific CLP record by definition.
+A system that cannot account for PLB in the ledger leaves BPR reconciliation permanently unbalanced.
+Surface each PLB entry as a named exception, with the reason code, reference number if present, and dollar amount, and route it to the right ledger bucket (interest income, overpayment recovery, tax withholding) after human confirmation.

 Zero-dollar ERAs.
-When a payer sends an 835 with a BPR02 of zero, it typically signals a fully denied remittance — every CLP line is denied and no money was transferred.
-These files still carry adjustment codes and patient responsibility amounts, and they still need to be matched and worked.
-Dropping a zero-dollar ERA without processing the CLP records means denied claims go unworked.
+A BPR02 of zero usually signals a fully denied remittance: every CLP line denied, no money transferred.
+These files still carry adjustment codes and patient responsibility amounts and still need to be matched and worked.
+Drop a zero-dollar ERA without processing its CLP records and the denied claims go unworked.

 Duplicate ERA detection.
-When the same TRN trace number arrives twice — through clearinghouse re-delivery or a payer retransmission — a posting system without duplicate detection will double-post every CLP record in the file.
-Duplicate ERA detection should use TRN trace number, payer identifier, payment date, and BPR02 amount together as a composite key.
+When the same TRN trace number arrives twice, through clearinghouse re-delivery or payer retransmission, a system without duplicate detection double-posts every CLP record in the file.
+Detection should key on TRN trace number, payer identifier, payment date, and BPR02 amount together.

 The CAQH 2023 index found that more than one-third of remittance advice transactions require human intervention.
 A posting workflow should make those interventions visible, owned, and traceable rather than letting them accumulate in an unworked exceptions queue.